-Various UN entities provide specific support to LDCs during the graduation process.
-The UN system provides support to all graduating countries in the form of training, workshops, studies and support for the development of smooth transition strategies (see the guidance note on smooth transition strategies here).
+Various UN entities provide specific support to the graduation processes of LDCs, in the form of training, workshops, studies and support for the development of smooth transition strategies (see the guidance note on smooth transition strategies here).
 The UN also provides background information and tailored analysis on graduation, disseminated through the Gradjet website.

 Among measures by UN entities and related organizations to support countries to ensure a smooth transition: